vugiaminh3g-spec/starter-brophone-v1.5-flashlight/README.md

-# starter-brophone-v1.5-flashlight
+# Starter Brophone 1.5 with Flashlight

-ESP32-S3 touchscreen phone-style project with ILI9341 display, battery knob, and flashlight LED. anyways this thing cant use SIM cards or 4G and 5G (bc its starter)
+ESP32-S3 phone-style project using an ILI9341 capacitive touch display, battery knob, and flashlight LED.

+## Parts
+- ESP32-S3 DevKitC-1
+- ILI9341 capacitive touch display
+- Potentiometer (for battery simulating)
+- White LED
+- 220 ohm resistor

+## Files
+- `diagram.json` - Wokwi wiring (if you use wokwi)
+- `sketch.ino` - Arduino code (if you made it irl)
+- `wiring.png` - wiring diagram (also for irl)